floor-licker/monorepo-v1/README.md

 Please join our [Telegram Working Group](https://t.me/+sybc0z6anTgzMjc1) or open an issue to discuss how you can help shape SuperLend's market presence.
 Let's build something amazing together! 🚀

+### 🔒 Security Contributors Needed

+We're looking for security-minded contributors to help strengthen our protocol!
+If you have experience or interest in:
+- Smart contract security
+- Code review and testing
+- Security documentation
+- Threat modeling
+- Best practices implementation

+Whether you're a security enthusiast or experienced researcher, we welcome your contributions to make SuperLend more secure.
+Join our [Telegram Working Group](https://t.me/+sybc0z6anTgzMjc1) or open an issue to discuss how you can help.
+Let's build a safer DeFi ecosystem together! 🛡️